Furnace Maintenance Tips

 If you have to play Twister just to reach your furnace, furnace maintenance will be difficult.
 Make sure the space around your furnace is clear so you can reach the furnace easily.

-Also, keep in mind that the furnace is a heating system which involves gas and open flame.
+Also, keep in mind that the furnace is a heating system that involves gas and open flame.
 Don’t store anything flammable near your furnace, and don’t hang laundry on the furnace to dry.
 Aside from the potential fire hazard, your furnace may not be able to ventilate well.

 Remember: the harder your furnace works to keep your house warm, the more you have to pay.